WizardOfQA/06_API_Testing_Using_RestSharp/README.md

 For the database access, I used Entity Framework Database First approach.

 ## How to run it
-1. Download Students api and run it.
+1. Download Students api, update your server name in StartUp.cs file.
+2. Run the application.
+(This will create Students db)
-2. Download API_Testing_Using_RestSharp.
+3. Download API_Testing_Using_RestSharp.
-3. Change Connction Strings in App.config files.
+4. Change Connction Strings in App.config files.
-4. Run the tests in API_Testing_Using_RestSharp.
+5. Run the tests in API_Testing_Using_RestSharp.

 ## Test Cases Covered:
 ### GET